Indigenous Philippine folk religions: Religious worldview

-The belief in anito is sometimes referred to as anitism in scholarly literature (Spanish: anitismo or anitería).
+The belief in anito or ancestor worship is sometimes referred to as anitism in scholarly literature (Spanish: anitismo or anitería). literally means veneration of the spirits of the dead.
+The word anitism, or the Hispano-Filipino form anitismo, though not in current usage, it was a precolonial Tagalog religion, a continual invocation and adoration of the anitos, the souls or spirits of their ancestors.
+From its original meaning of "ancestral spirit".

 Deities and spirits

-Creator gods in Filipino religions
+Creator gods

-Many indigenous Filipino cultures assert the existence of a high god, creator god, or sky god.
+Many Indigenous Filipino cultures assert the existence of a high god, creator god, or sky god.
 Among the Tagalogs, the supreme god was known as Bathala, who was additionally described as Maykapal (the all-powerful) or Lumikha (the creator).
 Among the Visayan peoples the creator God is referred to as Laon, meaning "the ancient one."
 Among the Manuvu, the highest god was called Manama.
 Among most of the Cordilleran peoples (with the Apayao region as an exception), the creator and supreme teacher is known as Kabuniyan.

 In most cases, however, these gods were considered such great beings that they were too distant for ordinary people to approach.
 People thus tended to pay more attention to "lesser gods" or "assistant deities" who could more easily approached, and whose wills could more easily be influenced.

-"Lower gods" in Filipino religions
+Lower gods

 Lesser deities in Filipino religions generally fit into three broad categories: nature spirits residing in the environment, such as a mountain or a tree; guardian spirits in charge of specific aspects of daily life such as hunting or fishing; and deified ancestors or tribal heroes.
 These categories frequently overlap, with individual deities falling into two or more categories, and in some instances, deities evolve from one role to another, as when a tribal hero known for fishing becomes a guardian spirit associated with hunting.